 Occasionally we run out of course.
 When we do, we'll tell you and generally suggest a new plain white generic sleeve instead.
 Its your decision whether to accept this or wait for the original.

 The Vinyl surface is of course important but we believe so is the label.
 Generally you can assume the labels on our records are clear, free of writing, stickers, and any other blemishes.
-If they are not, we'll tell you in the description.
-Generally we wont offer anything which has damage to the label unless its a mega-rare item and then it will be mentioned in the description.
+If they are not, we'll tell you.
+Generally we wont offer anything which has damage to the label unless its a rare item and then it will be mentioned in the description.

 We welcome your 'wants' list.